TTK4130/ttk4130.github.io/docs/numerical-methods-for-odes.rst

 This is starting to sound like an algorithm we could implement for ourselves and use in potential implicit Runge-Kutta solvers.
 It's been a while since we talked about those, but in the end, this is why we even need to discuss implicit equations and fixed points and all that.

-At any rate, if we say that :math:`f(x_n)` can be a vector-valued function (which often is the case in our dynamical systems), then the derivative will actually be the Jacobi matrix of the function, which we will call :math:`J_f`.
+At any rate, if we say that :math:`f(x_n)` can be a vector-valued function (which often is the case in dynamical systems we care about), then the derivative will actually be the Jacobi matrix of the function, which we will call :math:`J_f`.
 In index-notation we have that

 .. math::